ALAAP B. SHAH is a Member of the Firm in the Health Care and Life Sciences practice, in the firm's Washington, DC, office.

 - Advises clients on health care fraud and abuse matters and government investigations relating to health information technology

-- Counsels clients on digital health and data strategies and related compliance issues
+- Counsels clients on digital health and data asset management strategies and related compliance issues

-His work focuses on defense and counseling of health care entities on legal and regulatory compliance issues.
-He has extensive experience with legal issues related to health information technology, HIPAA, HITECH, anti-kickback laws, the False Claims Act, breach of contract issues, business torts, and a variety of unfair competition laws.
-He has established compliance programs, conducted privacy and security risk assessments, established trust networks, responded to data breaches, and managed e-discovery issues.
+His work focuses on defense and counseling of health care entities on legal and regulatory compliance issues around privacy, cybersecurity, and data asset management.
+He has extensive experience with legal issues related to health information technology, big data analytics, and digital health strategies.
+He provides compliance counseling, establishes and evaluates compliance programs, conducts privacy and security risk assessments, establishes compliant contracting strategies to build trust networks, and responds to data breaches.

 Mr. Shah is a Certified CSF Practitioner, a designation given by the Health Information Trust Alliance (HITRUST), an organization that provides training to develop and maintain effective security programs for health care and life sciences companies that comply with security laws, regulations, and standards, including HITECH, HIPAA, PCI, JCAHO, CMS, ISO, NIST, and various other federal, state, and business requirements.
 He is also recognized by the Healthcare Information and Management Systems Society (HIMSS) as a Certified Professional in Healthcare Information and Management Systems (CPHIMS).
 Mr. Shah is also recognized by the International Association of Privacy Professionals (IAPP) as a Certified Information Privacy Professional in the United States.